for Edie Adams in paradise

 until as far as light can see which is 15

-quintillion miles. look it up.
+quintillion miles. look it up. but who cares

-it's you and me and your face and your legs
+and me and your face and your legs

 and your ass and lord have mercy!